Kshitij1917/Codsoft/README.md

 # Contributing
 Contributions are welcome!
 If you have any suggestions, improvements, or bug fixes, feel free to open an issue or submit a pull request.

+# ATM Interface
+The ATM Simulation is a Java-based console application that mimics the functionality of an Automated Teller Machine (ATM).
+It allows users to perform basic banking operations such as checking their account balance, depositing funds, and withdrawing funds.
+The program is designed to be user-friendly and includes input validation to ensure smooth and secure transactions.

+# Features
+1. Check Balance: Users can view their current account balance.
+2. Deposit Funds: Users can deposit money into their account.
+The program validates the deposit amount to ensure it is a positive value.
+3. Withdraw Funds: Users can withdraw money from their account.
+The program validates the withdrawal amount to ensure it is a positive value and does not exceed the available balance.
+4. Exit: Users can exit the ATM interface at any time.
+5. Input Validation: Ensures that all inputs (e.g., deposit and withdrawal amounts) are valid and within acceptable limits.
+6. User-Friendly Interface: Displays a clear menu and provides appropriate feedback for each transaction.

+# How It Works
+1. The program starts by initializing a BankAccount with an initial balance.
+2. The ATM class provides a menu with the following options:
+3. Check Balance: Displays the current account balance.
+4. Deposit: Prompts the user to enter a deposit amount and updates the account balance.
+5. Withdraw: Prompts the user to enter a withdrawal amount and updates the account balance if sufficient funds are available.
+6. Exit: Exits the ATM interface.
+7. The program loops until the user chooses to exit.

+# Code Structure
+1. BankAccount Class:
+2. Represents the user's bank account.
+3. Contains methods to deposit, withdraw, and checkBalance.
+4. Validates input to ensure deposit and withdrawal amounts are valid.
+5. ATM Class:
+6. Represents the ATM machine.
+7. Displays a menu and handles user input.
+8. Connects to the BankAccount class to perform transactions.
+9. ATMSimulation Class:
+10. The main class that initializes the bank account and ATM, then runs the ATM interface.

+# Example Output
+1. Copy
+2. ----- ATM Menu -----
+3. 1.
+Check Balance
+4. 2.
+Deposit
+5. 3.
+Withdraw
+6. 4.
+Exit
+7. Enter your choice: 1
+8. Current balance: $1000.0

+9. ----- ATM Menu -----
+10. 1.
+Check Balance
+11. 2.
+Deposit
+12. 3.
+Withdraw
+13. 4.
+Exit
+14. Enter your choice: 2
+15. Enter deposit amount: $500
+16. Deposit successful.
+New balance: $1500.0

+17. ----- ATM Menu -----
+18. 1.
+Check Balance
+19. 2.
+Deposit
+20. 3.
+Withdraw
+21. 4.
+Exit
+22. Enter your choice: 3
+23. Enter withdrawal amount: $200
+24. Withdrawal successful.
+New balance: $1300.0

+25. ----- ATM Menu -----
+26. 1.
+Check Balance
+27. 2.
+Deposit
+28. 3.
+Withdraw
+29. 4.
+Exit
+30. Enter your choice: 4
+31. Thank you for using the ATM.
+Goodbye!

+# How to Run
+1. Ensure you have the Java Development Kit (JDK) installed on your system.
+2. Clone this repository or download the ATMSimulation.java file.
+3. Open a terminal or command prompt and navigate to the directory containing the ATMSimulation.java file.
+4. Compile the Java file using the following command: javac ATMSimulation.java
+5. Run the compiled program using: java ATMSimulation
+6. Follow the on-screen instructions to interact with the ATM.
+7. Customization
+8. You can extend the program by adding features like:
+9. A PIN-based login system for added security.
+10. Transaction history to track deposits and withdrawals.
+11. Support for multiple user accounts.
+12. A graphical user interface (GUI) using Java Swing or JavaFX.

+# Contributing
+Contributions are welcome!
+If you have any suggestions, improvements, or bug fixes, feel free to open an issue or submit a pull request.